Specifyapp/github-action-specify-style-dictionary/README.md

-# GitHub Actions to manage design tokens
+# How to run Style Dictionary with a GitHub Action
-Useful use cases to generate and transform design tokens using GitHub Actions
+Here's a working GitHUb repository to help you generate and transform your design tokens with Style Dictionary using a GitHub Action.